XtinaJohnson/largest_prod_grid_docs/docs/source/usage.rst

 .. code-block:: console

-   The largest product from the table is 70600674.
+   The largest product of four adjacent numbers in the table is 70600674.